Paris Musee Pasteur museum dedicated to Louis Pasteur

 There are also printed guides available in different languages including English, German, Spanish, Japanese, Portuguese, Italian and Dutch, yet the scientific room is accompanied by an audio guide, which is available in French, English, German and Spanish.

-You will find that getting to the Musee Pasteur is also very easy via public transport in Paris, and there are two Metro stations only around 5 minutes walk away, which are the Volontaires stop on line 12 and the Pasteur stop on either line 6 or 12.
+You will find that getting to the Paris Musee Pasteur museum is also very easy via pParis public transport, and there are two Metro stations only around 5 minutes walk away, which are the Volontaires stop on line 12 and the Pasteur stop on either line 6 or 12.

-Although, if you are just arriving on holiday in Paris, you may end up at the Gare Montparnasse train station, which serves the main trains such as the TER, TGV and Transilien lines.
+Although, if you are just arriving on a Paris holiday, you may end up at the Gare Montparnasse train station, which serves the main trains such as the TER, TGV and Transilien lines.
 In addition, this is also a major metro station serving lines 4, 6, 12 and 13.